Is San Sebastián Worth Visiting in 2026? Travel Guide + Tips

 A photo of me with the San Sebastian beach in the background

-Is San Sebastian Safe to Visit?
+Is San Sebastián Safe to Visit?

-According to Numbeo, San Sebastian has a crime index of 29.31 on a 100-point scale, which is considered a low level of crime.
-For comparison, Barcelona has a crime index of 51.64, and I find Barcelona a safe place to visit.
+According to Numbeo, San Sebastián has a crime index of 29.83 on a 100-point scale, which is considered a low level of crime.

 A bridge over the river in San Sebastian Spain with buildings in the background